th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

   - Chrome 75 or newer
   - Portainer (Optional)
     Portainer is the web UI for the docker.
-    It can help to manage `minikube` container with the Kubernetes cluster and `th2-storage` container with the Cassandra database.
+    It can help manage the `minikube` container with the Kubernetes cluster, and `th2-storage` container with the Cassandra database.
     Run Portainer docker container:
     ```shell
     docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock portainer/portainer